nara3m/qe-power/README.md

-# Turbo Pump Voltage-Current Dashboard
+# Turbo Pump Power (Voltage x Current) Dashboard

-This script processes a TSV file containing date-time and measurement data, then generates an interactive Bokeh dashboard with scatter plots for voltage and current data.
+This script processes a TSV file containing voltage and current data of two Turbo pumps attached to Q-Exactive Mass Spectrometer, then generates an interactive Bokeh dashboard with scatter plots for Power.

 ## Features